 Bleach is often considered the go-to solution for mold removal, but this is a myth.
 While bleach may kill some surface mold, it does not penetrate porous materials like drywall, wood, or carpet, where mold typically roots.
 In these cases, using bleach can leave mold spores behind, allowing the mold to regrow quickly.

 Effective mold removal often requires specialized cleaning products designed to kill mold at its source.
 Additionally, eliminating the underlying cause of moisture is essential.
-Without addressing the moisture problem, mold is likely to return, no matter how thorough the cleaning.
+Without addressing the moisture problem, mold is likely to return, no matter how thoroughly you clean it.

 Myth: Small Amounts of Mold Aren’t Harmful